§409.5. Restrictions and examination

 A.(1)(a) If a law enforcement agency, based on its investigation as required by R.S.

-to the district attorney, who may file a petition no later than seven days after receiving such
+attorney, who may file a petition no later than seven days after receiving such report with the

-report with the appropriate judicial district court for medical, psychological, and psychiatric
+appropriate judicial district court for medical, psychological, and psychiatric examination as

 (b) The appropriate judicial district court, for purposes of this Section, is either the